OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/06-Test_HTTP_Methods.md

 Host: www.victim.com
 ```

 The response body is exactly a copy of our original request, meaning that the target allows this method.
 Now, where is the danger lurking?
 If the browser is instructed to issue a TRACE request to the web server, and this browser has a cookie for that domain, the cookie will be included in the request headers, and will therefore be echoed back in the resulting response.
-At that point, the cookie string will be accessible by JavaScript and it will be possible to send it to a third party even when the cookie is tagged as httpOnly.
+At that point, the cookie string will be accessible by JavaScript and it will be possible to send it to a third party even when the cookie is tagged as [HttpOnly](../06-Session_Management_Testing/02-Testing_for_Cookies_Attributes.md#httponly-attribute).

 There are multiple ways to make a browser issue a TRACE request, such as the XMLHTTP ActiveX control in Internet Explorer and XMLDOM in Mozilla and Netscape.
 However, for security reasons the browser is allowed to start a connection only to the domain where the hostile script resides.
 This is a mitigating factor, as the attacker needs to combine the TRACE method with another vulnerability in order to mount the attack.